Fractional Odds | What Are Fractional Odds? How Do They Work?

 Cons

-• Can Be Confusing for Non-UK Bettors
+• Confusing for Non-UK Bettors

 Fractional odds can be confusing and difficult to understand for bettors who are accustomed to using another format.